PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/index.md

 # Provider cloudngfwaws

 The cloudngfwaws provider provides resources to manage your Palo Alto Networks Cloud Next-Gen Firewalls for AWS.

+Palo Alto Networks Cloud NGFW combines best-in-class network security with cloud ease of use and delivers the leading ML-powered NGFW as a cloud-native service on AWS.

 ## Authentication Workflow

 This provider first authenticates against AWS, performing STS assume role.
 After that is successful, it then retrieves the JWTs for firewall and rulestack administration.

 The AWS access key and secret key can be statically specified in the `provider` block or they will be picked up from the shared credentials file.

 ## Example Usage